 Marcy says people who tear down old churches find her and give her old glass.
 “It’s such a shame to toss out all this old glass,” she says.
 “I am a depository of old, dusty glass.”

 Marcy also enjoys creating mosaics.
 “It’s my newest passion because I can do so much detail,” she says.
-One current large mosaic is for River Bend Pet Center and Dr. Brandy Fay.
+One large mosaic was for River Bend Pet Center and Dr. Brandy Fay.
 The detailed piece depicts St. Francis of Assisi along with Dr. Fay’s childhood horse Jasmine, Marcy’s dog and the neighbor’s cat, as well as llamas and rabbits that Dr. Fay takes care of at her practice.

 A huge project that took about a year to install was in a church in California.
 Before her beautiful blue and yellow glass art was there, the parishioners had to wear sunglasses to avoid the sun’s glare streaming through the windows.
 Marcy made posters with a mock-up, including prices for the fifty-six windows.
 The congregation loved them.